Chipset090191/Unit-UI-XCTest-and-others/README.md

 ```swift
 XCTAssertTrue(menu.count == 10)
 ```
-This test on `Pic #1` ensures the integrity of the decoding process and verifies that our app retrieves the expected number of menu items.
+This full code of the test on `Pic #1` ensures the integrity of the decoding process and verifies that our app retrieves the expected number of menu items.

 ### Pic #1
 ```swift